2015 FIFA U-20 World Cup: Venues

-Auckland, Christchurch, Dunedin, Hamilton, New Plymouth, Wellington and Whangarei were the 7 cities chosen to host the competition.
+Auckland, Christchurch, Dunedin, Hamilton, New Plymouth, Wellington and Whangārei were the 7 cities chosen to host the competition.

 Before the stadium announcements were made, Dunedin City council suggested in January 2013, that it would not bid to host matches at Forsyth Barr Stadium (also known as Otago Stadium) unless the costs (an estimated $1m) could be lowered.
 The stadium hosted seven matches there, the last of which being a Round of 16 game.

 Qualified teams

 In addition to host nation New Zealand, 23 nations qualified from six separate continental competitions.